 Emma completed a bachelor of physiotherapy at Charles Sturt University in Albury, NSW in 2010.
 She then gained experience in both the public and private sectors around the Melbourne and Geelong regions before making the move over to Western Australia.

 Emma has a particular interest in treating sporting injuries and has recently completed her post-graduate certificate in Sports Physiotherapy.
-Emma has experience working with a variety of sporting teams and athletes and is currently involved with the WAFL as a sports trainer for the Perth Demons football club.
+Emma has experience working with a variety of sporting teams and athletes, previously working with the WAFL as a sports trainer for the Perth Demons football club and currently working with the Coastal Sharks State League netball squad.

-Emma also works as a part of the clinics Pilates team and is qualified in dry needling and is a member of the Australian Physiotherapy Association.
+Emma also works as a part of the clinics Pilates team, she is qualified in dry needling and is a member of the Australian Physiotherapy Association.
 In her spare time Emma enjoys playing netball, spending time with friends and family and loves going to the beach.

 Cathy completed her physiotherapy degree at AUT in New Zealand in 2005.
 Cathy has been working in private practice physiotherapy for the past 9 years in Queensland.